Courtesy of Chase

-AFAR partners with The Points Guy Affiliate Network and may receive a commission from card issuers.
+AFAR partners with and may receive a commission from card issuers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.
 Some of the offers mentioned below are no longer available.

 For years, I resisted the siren call of rewards credit cards.
 So many numbers to calculate!
 So much fine print!
 The thought of putting effort into collecting points and converting them to miles was simply too much for my math-averse brain to handle.

 But eventually, I caved and got myself a Chase Sapphire Preferred® Card.
 At the time, I was thrilled with the 50,000-point sign-up bonus and double points for travel and dining.
-I’d be even more thrilled if that the card were offering the historically high sign-up bonus that is currently available - 80,000 points after spending $4,000 in the first three months, plus up to $50 in statement credits on grocery purchases within the first year.
+I’d be even more thrilled if that the card were offering the bonus that is currently available—60,000 points after spending $4,000 in the first three months.
 Timing is everything.

 I still didn’t know what I was doing, but I figured I must be on the right track if I was able to redeem points for travel benefits like a pair of one-way Qantas tickets from Melbourne to Los Angeles.
 I’ll be damned, I was finally starting to see the light: If I put most of my charges on my travel credit card and I pay my bill monthly, I get free things.
 Ding!
 Ding!
 Ding!